What is copyright?

-All the material in Usborne books and on this website is the copyright of Usborne Publishing Ltd or of the author.
+All the material in Usborne books and on this website is the copyright of Usborne Publishing Limited or of the author.
 Permission must be sought to reproduce material created or published by Usborne Publishing.
 For more information on copyright, please refer to the Copyright, Designs and Patents Act 1998.

 There are circumstances under which copyright permission is not necessary.
 For example, the following uses do not infringe copyright:

-- research and private study
+- Non-commercial research and private study

-- criticism, review and news reporting
+- Criticism, review and news reporting

-- for visually impaired individuals
+- For visually impaired individuals

 This is not an exhaustive list, and for full information on permission exceptions, please see the Copyright, Designs and Patents Act 1998.

-To request permission to use Usborne copyright material, please use our Permissions form.
+To request permission to use Usborne copyright material, please use our permissions form.